VickyDev810/Promptly/frontend/README.md

 ## Smart Escalation

-One of the key features of TechNexus is its ability to determine when a question is best answered by AI or by human experts:
+One of the key features of Promptly is its ability to determine when a question is best answered by AI or by human experts:

 1. **High Confidence (>75%)**: The AI provides an immediate answer
 2. **Low Confidence (<50%)**: The question is automatically flagged for community attention